csp-inc/fluvius-frontend/README.md

 # MS-Brazil
-Front-end web application built to replace Ecoshed Flow Photo Explorer
+Front-end web application built to visualize deep learning output of suspended sediment estimates from image chips in Amazon region.

 ## Basic NPM commands
 To run app on local host in terminal type: *npm start*